aamaricci/EDIpack2.0/doc/structure/general/ed_setup.rst

 Setup
 =======================

-The module :code:`ED_SETUP` performs the initial set up of the Exact Diagonalization calculation, executes all internal consistency checks and allocates the required memory.
+The module :f:mod:`ED_SETUP` performs the initial set up of the Exact Diagonalization calculation, executes all internal consistency checks and allocates the required memory.

 .. f:automodule::   ed_setup